SHAliakbari/PersonalAccounting/readme.md

 PersonalAccounting is particularly useful for:

 *   **Tracking Remittances:** Monitor international money transfers involving multiple intermediaries, ensuring you know exactly where your money is and how much you've paid in fees.
+*   **Shared Expenses:** Easily manage shared expenses with friends, family, or roommates using the item-level receipt sharing feature.
 *   **Managing Complex Financial Relationships with Third Parties:** Track transactions involving multiple entities, providing a transparent and auditable record of all financial interactions.
 *   **Detailed Financial Record-Keeping:** Maintain meticulous records for legal, tax, or personal reasons, with a clear audit trail of all transactions.